 Satz was a Fulbright Postgraduate Research Scholar at Monash University in Melbourne, Australia, after graduating Phi Beta Kappa from the University of Tulsa.
 She holds a JD from the University of Michigan School of Law and a PhD in philosophy from Monash University, which she completed while a fellow at Princeton University.
 Before coming to Emory, Professor Satz lectured at Yale University in the Philosophy Department and the Ethics, Politics and Economics Program, as well as at Monash University Medical School.
 She also clerked for the Honorable Jane R. Roth of the U.S. Court of Appeals for the Third Circuit.

-Professor Satz is Chair-Elect of the Section on Animal Law; Immediate Past Chair of the Section on Law, Medicine and Health Care; and served as 2009-10 Chair of the Section on Disability Law of the Association of American Law Schools.
+Satz served as 2017 Chair of the Section on Animal Law, 2014 Chair of the Section on Law, Medicine and Health Care, and 2009 chair of the Section on Disability Law of the Association of American Law Schools.
 She was a visiting professor at Georgetown University Law Center Fall 2010.

 Atlanta , GA

 Areas of Interest

 - Global Health

 - Health Communication